deepset-ai/haystack-website/src/pages/docs_hub/usage/user_settings.md

 # User Settings

-The user can update and change his user settings.
-He can enter the menu by clicking on his name on the top right.
+The user can update and change the user settings.
+The menu can be entered by clicking on the user's name on the top right.
 This will open a dropdown with different options.
 The first three options are going to be described in the following sections.
-Furthermore, he can choose between the following options:
+Furthermore, the following options can be chosen:

 * **Contact Us**: The user will be forwarded to a [contact formular](https://haystack.deepset.ai/contact/contact).
 If you have any questions regarding Haystack, feel free to contact our support team there.
-* **Documentation**: The user will be forwarded to the [Haystack Hub website](https://haystack.deepset.ai/docs_hub/get_startedmd) where he can find the documentation for Haystack.
+* **Documentation**: The user will be forwarded to the [Haystack Hub website](https://haystack.deepset.ai/docs_hub/get_startedmd) where the documentation for Haystack can be found.
 * **Sign Out**: The user will be signed out from Haystack Hub and will be forwarded to the [login page](https://app.haystack-hub).

 ![image](../img/HaystackHub_menuusersettings_.png)

 ## Personal Details

-The user can change his personal details like **First Name**, **Last name** and **Password**.
+The user can change the personal details like **First Name**, **Last name** and **Password**.
 The role of the user is shown, but cannot be changed.
 This can only be done by the admin in the **Organization** tab.

 ![image](../img/HaystackHub_personaldetails.png)